AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

                 });
 ```

-<div class="info note"><ul><ol>You can subscribe to 100 users at each call.
+<div class="alert info"><ol><li>You can subscribe to 100 users at each call.
 The total subscriptions of each user cannot exceed 3,000.
-Once the number of subscriptions exceed the limit, the subsequent subscriptions with longer durations succeed and replace the existing subscriptions with shorter durations.</ol><ol>The subscription duration can be a maximum of 30 days.
+Once the number of subscriptions exceed the limit, the subsequent subscriptions with longer durations succeed and replace the existing subscriptions with shorter durations.<li>The subscription duration can be a maximum of 30 days.
 When the subscription to a user expires, you need subscribe to this user once again.
-If you subscribe to a user before the current subscription expires, the new duration overwrites the old one.</ol></ul></div>
+If you subscribe to a user before the current subscription expires, the new duration overwrites the old one.</ol></div>

 ### Publish a custom presence status